GDDevTools/devtools-protocol/GDP_Domains_Reference.md

 # `Network` Domain
+**EXPERIMENTAL FEATURE** - Things are expected to break, please do NOT send a bug report.

 Network domain allows tracking network activities of the page.
 It exposes information about http, file, data and other requests and responses, their headers, bodies, timing, etc.

 ## Methods
 ### Network.`disable`

 Disables Network agent.

 ### Network.`enable`

 Enables Network agent.

 ### Network.`getRequestPostData`

 <table>